Zain-Saiyed/FoodVaganza-Serverless-Restaurant-table-reservation-application-using-GCP-AWS/README.md

 2. List of all Restaurants
     * View all restaurants filtered by opening and closing hours
-    * Display Restaurant homepage with all restaurant attributes
+    * Display the Restaurant homepage with all restaurant attributes
-    * View menu item details of restaurants on homepage
+    * View menu item details of restaurants on the homepage
     * Display maximum discounted offer banner on restaurant pages.

 3. Book, edit, delete, view a reservation
-    * Book a reservation based on restaurant's opening and closing hours
+    * Book a reservation based on the restaurant's opening and closing hours
     * View customer bookings
     * Edit bookings (condition: allowed only 1 hour before the reservation time)
     * Delete bookings (condition: allowed only 1 hour before the reservation time)

 4. Book, edit, delete, view menu for a reservation
-    * Display menu items based on its current availability in restaurant
+    * Display menu items based on their current availability in the restaurant
     * Reserve a table without ordering any menu item from the restaurant menu

 5. Chatbot
-    * Interact and display Restaurant availability time, location, menu availabiliy information.
+    * Interact and display Restaurant availability time, location, and menu availability information.
     * Display reservation availability.
-    * Submit review about restaurant and/or its menu items
+    * Submit a review about the restaurant and/or its menu items
     * Book a reservation

 6. Notifications
     * Notify customer when a new Restaurant is opened (condition: every 1 hour)
     * Notify customer about successful reservation (condition: before 30 minutes of reservation time)
-    * Notify customer about menu item changes if any done by restaurant
+    * Notify customer about menu item changes if any done by the restaurant
-    * Notify customer about restaurant's closure due to special reasons.
+    * Notify customers about the restaurant's closure due to special reasons.

 ### Partner App
 1. Sign Up & Login Module